microsoftgraph/msgraph-sdk-powershell/src/Users.Actions/Users.Actions/docs/v1.0-beta/New-MgUserMessageReplyAll.md

 	Comment = "if the project gets approved, please take a look at the attached guidelines before you decide on the name."
 }
 # A UPN can also be used as -UserId.
-New-MgUserMessageReplyAll -UserId $userId -MessageId $messageId -BodyParameter $params
+New-MgBetaUserMessageReplyAll -UserId $userId -MessageId $messageId -BodyParameter $params
 ```

-This example shows how to use the New-MgUserMessageReplyAll Cmdlet.
+This example shows how to use the New-MgBetaUserMessageReplyAll Cmdlet.
 To learn about permissions for this resource, see the [permissions reference](/graph/permissions-reference).

 ## PARAMETERS